Skip to main content

 This guide walks you through the complete lifecycle of a job — from creation, through contractor assignment and completion, to financial close-out.

-Before you begin, make sure your administrator has configured at least one branch, job type, and priority level under Admin → Settings.
+Before you begin, make sure your administrator has configured at least one branch, job type, and priority level under Settings → Job Tags.

 1. Create the job